Oak Processionary Moth

 What is Oak Processionary Moth (OPM)?

-Oak Processionary Moth is a non-native insect originating from Southern Europe and has been in the UK for approximately 12 years.
+Oak Processionary Moth is a non-native insect originating from Southern Europe and has been in the UK since 2005.

 How will it affect me?